Acts 17:1-9 – Paul and Silas Preach in Thessalonica

 ANALYSIS

-This passage describes Paul and Silas visiting Thessalonica for the first time.
-However, 1 Thessalonians offers differing details when it recalls the beginning of a Christian fellowship in Thessalonica.
-Acts describes the Christian missionaries persuading and facing hostility from Jewish audiences in the city, while 1 Thessalonians remembers Paul, Silas (Silvanus), and Timothy working with Gentile audiences.
+The narrative in Acts and Paul’s letter of 1 Thessalonians differ somewhat in the details of the Thessalonian mission.
+Acts describes the missionaries persuading and facing hostility from Jewish audiences in the city, while 1 Thessalonians remembers Paul, Silas (Silvanus), and Timothy working with Gentile audiences (though see the polemical text in 1 Thessalonians 2:14‒16, regarded as a later addition by some scholars).
 The “devout Greeks” that Acts mentions in 17:4 are Gentiles who attend the Jewish synagogue.
-Such people would not have been considered to have “turned to God from idols” (1 Thessalonians 1:9).
+Such people would not normally be characterized as having “turned to God from idols” (1 Thessalonians 1:9).